 — Mickey Guyton (@MickeyGuyton) November 24, 2020

-In September, Guyton became the first Black woman to perform at the ACM Awards.
+In September of 2020, Guyton became the first Black woman to perform at the ACM Awards.

 "That phrase, 'You see it, you can be it' really rings true, and I just -- standing here for other women of color, it means the world to me," Guyton told Entertainment Tonight in September.
 "That's why I'm here."